syncfusion-content/blazor-docs/blazor/diagram-component/localization.md

 The following example demonstrates how to enable **Localization** for Diagram in server side Blazor samples.
 Here, we have used Resource file to translate the static text.

-The Resource file is an XML file which contains the strings(key and value pairs) that you want to translate into different language.
-You can also refer Localization [link](https://blazor.syncfusion.com/documentation/common/localization/) to know more about how to configure and use localization in the ASP.NET Core application framework.

 * Open the **Startup.cs** file and add the below configuration in the **ConfigureServices** function as follows.

     ```csharp